 - In Chris Roberson's Blood Ravens novel Dawn of War II, the governor tries to justify having the Space Marine sword Wisdom by claiming it was a gift.
 It doesn't save him.

 - In Dan Abnett's Gaunt's Ghosts novel, Ibram Gaunt's swords are both gifts.
 His first came from the hand of his dead mentor, General-Commissar Oktar.
 When it is ruined in battle, he receives the power sword of Hieronymo Sondar, the founder of Vervunhive, while he tries to defend it in Necropolis, and carries that sword thereafter.

 - Lloyd Alexander's Chronicles of Prydain:

-- At the end of Lloyd Alexander's The Book of Three, the main characters are given gifts that they will carry throughout the series.
+- At the end of The Book of Three, the main characters are given gifts that they will carry throughout the series.

-- And in the middle of the fourth book, Taran Wanderer, Dorath demands Taran's sword as "payment" for "protection."
+- In the middle of the fourth book, Taran Wanderer, Dorath demands Taran's sword as "payment" for "protection".
 Taran refuses because it was given to him by his guardian Dallben and first put on him by the girl he loves.
 After a fight in which Dorath's sword is broken, Dorath treacherously pulls a dagger and steals it.
 At the end of the book this proves to be symbolic, because Taran faces Dorath again, this time fighting with a sword Taran had forged himself, and when the two swords meet, it is the sword of his childhood that shatters.